exAClior/Floquetify/main.typ

 "First, choose a quantum error correction code to encode each qubit.
 Second, design a syndrome extraction circuit for this code.
 This quantum circuit is run regularly and returns a bit string, the so-called syndrome, which is then used to identify errors." @Delfosse2023

+"Previous attempts to construct circuits with more relaxed hardware requirements have faced significant challenges.
+Lower connectivity either demands unreasonable overhead in the cycle depth or the use of alternative codes sacrificing logical performance [Bac05; Cha+20; Sun+22].
+Further challenges are presented by various non-ideal realities of hardware, such as the presence of leakage states.
+Modifications to improve the code’s resilience to such effects also typically introduce additional overhead and harm logical performance [Fow13a]" @McEwen2023 this is why you NEED Floquet code to implement QEC on a hardware with lower connectivity.
+Supposedly, it is easier to build a hardware with lower connectivity.

 = Hello
 Statement: like proof